Check social media

 - Check the information in your profile - Is everything accurate still?
 Do they have the bare minimum they need?
 Update any errors and erase anything that's excessive and not needed.

 - Check your password - Make sure your password is strong and change it if it's not.
-Whilst here you should also take time to review other security settings too, such as enabling Two Factor Authentication if they offer it.
+Whilst here you should also take time to review other security settings too, such as enabling Two Step Verification (2SV) if they offer it.

 What about information that others have posted?